CastixGitHub/ladybird-ebuild/README.md

 ##### Disclaimer

-Skia and Ladybird have been pached heavily to ensure skia libraries have a prefix
+Skia and Ladybird have been pached to ensure skia libraries have a prefix

 ### Debugging